Fed Explains YNW Melly Mistrial. Will He Be Released?

 So they spent way too much time on the gang stuff, in my opinion, right?

-And that diluted the quality of all the other um information.
+And that diluted the quality of all the other information.

-Then uh, and and the trial was long-winded, like they could have did this trial in in two weeks, I think, right?
+Like they could have done this trial in two weeks, I think, right?

-But I think that the prosecution really wanted to uh you know make a case, like look at all these exhibits, etc.
+But I think that the prosecution really wanted to, you know, make a case, like, look at all these exhibits, et cetera.

 Sometimes less is more, guys.

-And I think we'll spend so much time on the gang stuff because it took away from the uh validity of the phone, the phone evidence, the testimony from the police officers, the testimony from the medical examiners, etc.
+And I think what was spending so much time on the gang stuff because it took away from the validity of the phone, the phone evidence, the testimony from the police officers, the testimony from the medical examiners, etc.

 So, and on top of that, the defense, right?